Hollyhocks, those gorgeous garden staples can be beautiful, long-lasting cut flowers with this different, kinda crazy prep — and it’s fun!

 But I can share that this process works!
 And I will be doing this again and again — at least when I can beat the deer to my new blooms

-1) Cut at an Angle as Usual
+1) Cut at an Angle as Usual–

 Don’t cut them too long.
 This works best with stems that are 18 – 24 inches.
 Not your 3-footers!
+They have a tough time soaking enough water up 3 feet of stalk to those highest blooms.

 Remove the lower leaves that would touch the water in your vase.

-2) Do NOT Put Them in Water Right Away
+2) Do NOT Put Them in Water Right Away-

-We want the stems dry to sear them.
-These stalky, thick stems will release a “healing” sap that actually prevents them taking up water and this is why they wilt so quickly if you cut and put them in water.
+Hollyhock plants have thick flower stalks that will release a “healing” sap that actually prevents them taking up water and this is why they wilt so quickly if you cut and put them in water.

-3) Sear the Stem Ends
+3) Sear the Stem Ends-

 Yes you read that right!